KidsTech-Africa/ATM-STIMULATOR/README.md

 # ATM-STIMULATOR

-This is a project built by an ten-year-old young programmer .
-Ibrahim a participant in the first cohort of the #KidsTech Africa training, where he emerged as the most dedicated participant for the KidsTech Africa 2020 program.
-Ibrahim Olawuyi is a JSS 2 student of St.Anthony Junior Secondary School, Ilorin, Kwara State.
-This project makes use of #Python Programming Language to build a Computer Based Test (CBT) app which is preloaded with 10 questions.
-While answering a question, the app notify you whether you are correct or not.
-Upon completion of the test, the app scores you immediately and calculate your overall percentage Score.
+ATM Simulator was built by Adewuyi Tomiwa Daniel and Ishola Emmanuel Ayobami.This project makes use of #Python Programming Language to build a  ATM-STIMULATOR.